apache/hadoop/hadoop-hdfs-project/hadoop-hdfs-httpfs/src/site/markdown/index.md

 HttpFS can be used to access data in HDFS using HTTP utilities (such as curl and wget) and HTTP libraries Perl from other languages than Java.

-The **webhdfs** client FileSytem implementation can be used to access HttpFS using the Hadoop filesystem command (`hadoop fs`) line tool as well as from Java aplications using the Hadoop FileSystem Java API.
+The **webhdfs** client FileSytem implementation can be used to access HttpFS using the Hadoop filesystem command (`hadoop fs`) line tool as well as from Java applications using the Hadoop FileSystem Java API.

 HttpFS has built-in security supporting Hadoop pseudo authentication and HTTP SPNEGO Kerberos and other pluggable authentication mechanims.
 It also provides Hadoop proxy user support.